JoelV1234/FactTok/README.md

 - **Provider pattern** - clean state management

 ### Backend framework
-- **Node JS AND Express** - fast and efficient, and very easy to develop and deploy
+- **Node JS and Express** - fast and efficient, and very easy to develop and deploy
 - **Render hosting** - Simeple and easy deploy service for node and Express

 ### Data